NCAR/DART/models/clm/tutorial/README.rst

 Below is a table of the key CLM5-DART setup scripts that include the settings required to perform an  assimilation run.
-All scripts are located at path ``~/DART/models/clm/shell_scripts/cesm2_2/`` with the exception of ``input.nml`` which is located at ``~/DART/models/clm/work/``.
+All scripts are located at path ``<dartroot>/models/clm/shell_scripts/cesm2_2/`` with the exception of ``input.nml`` which is located at ``<dartroot>/models/clm/work/``.

-You will be asked to locate, edit, and execute these scripts during the tutorial and are critical to customizing the assimilation run.
+You will be asked to locate, edit, and execute these scripts during the tutorial and are they are critical to customizing the assimilation run.
 Given their importance, we introduce them right away.

-For additional description of the CLM5-DART scripts and concepts please visit
+For additional description of the CLM5-DART scripts and concepts please visit the main CLM5-DART documentation
 `here <https:/docs.dart.ucar.edu/en/latest/models/clm/readme.html>`__.
-Feel free to supplement this tutorial with that CLM5-DART documentation page.
+In general, feel free to supplement this tutorial with the main CLM5-DART documentation.
 In some cases it will provide more detailed information than in this tutorial.
 If a concept is unclear we recommend using the search bar provided with the main `DART documentation <https:/docs.dart.ucar.edu/en/latest/README.html>`__.